Understanding ‘Long Covid’

 1. Breathing Re-education

-The first goal is to "retrain" the brain and diaphragm to restore a better breathing pattern.
-Physiotherapists use techniques like Diaphragmatic Breathing to encourage slow, deeper breaths into the belly.
-It is not about deep breathing but restoring the natural state of breathing less and with more efficiency.
+The first goal is to "retrain" the brain and body into a more optimal breathing pattern.
+Respiratory physiotherapy uses techniques like diaphragmatic breathing to encourage slower calmer breathing, using the belly instead of the upper chest.
+It is not about deep breathing but restoring the natural state of more efficient breathing.

 (Please note if you have had a cough for more than 3 weeks it is essential to be reviewed by a GP before exploring other treatment strategies.)